Kruuonno/Vaultwarden-DuckDNS/README.md

 Download correct caddy file from https://caddyserver.com/download

+Caddy will use acme and get a cert for you automatically based on your email and DuckDNS info entered into .env files.

 For raspberry Pi 4 64bit get the linux/arm64 version
 Make sure to pick caddy-dns/duckdns.

-Once downloaded renane to cady and replace caddy in directory
+Once downloaded renane to caddy and replace caddy in the directory you just cloned.

 make caddy executable.
 +